takahirox/ThreeNetwork/Readme.md

 // when remote adds an object
 remoteSync.addEventListener( 'add', function ( remotePeerId, objectId, info ) {
   var remoteMesh;
-  switch( info.type ) {
+  // make an object fitting to info sent from a remote peer switch( info.type ) {
     case 'mesh':
       remoteMesh = new THREE.Mesh(...);